 Earlier we mentioned that the system curriculum has multiple disciplines represented.
 We would like to explain some of what we adopted and pay honor to those arts.

 Karate is defined as a weaponless means of self-defense.
 It consists of dynamic offensive and defensive techniques using all parts of the body to their maximum advantage.
 This is achieved by a student’s persistent effort in training.
-If karate had to be described in only one sentence, then the most suitable one may arguably be "You never attack first in karate."
-Quoted from Gichin Funakoshi, who is credited as the father of modern karate, and who brought karate to Japan in 1922
+If karate had to be described in only one sentence, the most suitable one may arguably be "You never attack first in karate."
+Quoted from Gichin Funakoshi, who's credited as the father of modern karate, and brought karate to Japan in 1922